iotaledger/gas-station/README.md

 5. The app/client asks the user to sign the complete transaction, and sends back the sender signed transaction to the internal server.
 6. The internal server then sends the sender signed transaction to the Gas Station to execute the transaction.
-7. The Gas Station service executes the transaction though a fullnode and returns the effects to the internal server, which then forwards it back to the app/client.
+7. The Gas Station executes the transaction though a fullnode and returns the effects to the internal server, which then forwards it back to the app/client.
 The used gas coins are also freed up and ready for reservation again.

 ## Architecture

-A Gas Station service instance corresponds to one sponsor address.
-A Gas Station service instance will contain the following
+A Gas Station instance corresponds to one sponsor address.
+A Gas Station instance will contain the following
 components:

 1. Redis Storage.
-There should be a single Redis instance per Gas Station service.
+There should be a single Redis instance per Gas Station.
 This stores all the data that need to be persisted, including the gas coin objects in the pool, reservation information and etc.
 2. One or more Gas Station servers.
 This is the binary built from this repository, and it is ok to deploy multiple instances of them, as long as they all connect to the same Redis server.
 Each of these servers provide RPC interfaces to serve requests.
 3. (Optional) KMS Sidecar.
-There should be a single KMS sidecar instance per Gas Station service.
+There should be a single KMS sidecar instance per Gas Station.
 The KMS defines the sponsor address and can sign transactions securely.
 Optionally we can also store the private key in memory without using a KMS sidecar.